 Before we start any project, it is a good habit to make a list of all the components and materials required.
 This list will include the name of each item and its quantity so that we will not miss out on anything during the purchase.
 This list is known as the bill of materials (BOM).
 From a PCB assembly point of view, a BOM is the complete list of all the items, parts, and raw materials required.

 Let’s have a look at the importance of a BOM list.
-In this article, we are going to discuss the following topics:

 What is a bill of materials?